Component parts and Assembly

 UPDATE

-coming available on the combined unit, one owner has recently suffered stalling of his engine erratic revs and general poor performance he also said he could hear the butterfly in the throttle control body flapping in an erratic matter .
+As time goes on more information is coming available on the combined unit, one owner has recently suffered stalling of his engine erratic revs and general poor performance he also said he could hear the butterfly in the throttle control body flapping in an erratic matter .
+After many tests he got his car to an auto technician who diagnosed a breakdown of one of the electrical components within the ECU portion of the combined module, the fault code located was P0605

-the out come was that he had to purchase and fit a new ECU from Mercedes-Benz this had to be coded to his car by MB in Germany before delivery and cost him just on a £1000. fitted.
+the out come was that he had to purchase and fit a new ECU from Mercedes-Benz, this had to be coded to his car by MB in Germany before delivery and cost him just on a £1000. fitted.
+If you suffer problems on your ECU/MAFS Contact:- ECU Testing.com

-be tempted to go to a breakers yard, or E-bay where a number have be up for auction lately, like the ignition keys you will not be able to get the second hand unit re-coded and will therefore have wasted your money.
+DONT be tempted to go to a breakers yard, or E-bay where a number have be up for auction lately, like the ignition keys you will not be able to get the second hand unit re-coded and will therefore have wasted your money.
 Oh yes scrap yards and E bay sellers will sell them to you claiming they will work.
 They will not.

 This is a question I put to one such seller on e-bay 30th May 2008 and the answer he gave in response-

-MY question to the seller :-Q: The ECU /MAFS does as you say cost mega bucks, from MB that's because they are coded to the car, unless your unit is something very special yours will not work on anything other than the A class is came from.
+MY question to the seller :-Q: The ECU /MAFS does as you say cost mega bucks, from MB that's because they are coded to the car, unless your unit is something very special yours will not work on anything other than the 'A' class is came from.

-Your in the salvage business you should be aware of that before you sell something to some unsuspecting buyer. http://aclassinfo.co.uk/mypage.38.htm 30-May-08
+Your in the salvage business you should be aware of that before you sell something to some unsuspecting buyer.

 At least this seller was prepared to answer the question , a number of them don't.

 as far as the buyer getting the unit re-coded this is not possible through normal means and I'm not aware of any organisation or company that will undertake this task.
-The same applies to ignition keys.

 'Quote' ' This has just started in the last couple of weeks.

-On a cold engine, the revs are steady for a few secs, then die right down, then surge back up, and then repeating.
+On a cold engine, the revs are steady for a few seconds, then die right down, then surge back up, and then repeating.
 After a few minutes on the drive all is OK

 Car has done 89,000 miles and is due a one spanner service in 700 miles.